GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 #### 1.4.5 Server Mode

-For distributed testing, run JMeter in server mode on the remote node(s), and then control the server(s) from   the GUI.
+For <u>distributed testing</u>, run JMeter in server mode on the remote node(s), and then control the server(s) from   the GUI.
 You can also use CLI mode to run remote tests.
 To start the server(s), run `jmeter-server[.bat]` on each server host.

 The script also lets you specify the optional firewall/proxy server information.